lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-5.rst

     :name: portal-105-5-5
     :alt: The screenshot revealing the eight cutout centered on the selected coordinates.

-    Figure 45  The screenshot revealing the eight cutouts centered on the selected coordinates.
+    Figure 5:  The screenshot revealing the eight cutouts centered on the selected coordinates.

-**7. Align the orientation of the multiple cutouts.**
+**7. Align the orientation of the retrieved multiple cutouts.**

 Click on the "image alignment" tool icon (next-to-the-righmost icon above the eight images.
 Under the "Align and Lock" option, click on the "by WCS" choice.